 3. Damage assessment based on airborne remote sensing is faster and more accurate than currently used, field-oriented, hail-damage adjustment procedures.

-4. Combination of NDVI map generated from drone images and GIS technology in the cloud is great tool for agricultural risk management insurance company.
-The key values are:
+4. Combination of NDVI map generated from drone images and GIS technology in the cloud is a great tool for the agricultural risk management insurance company.

 - uploading big raster data